ssilva/bgg-browser-extension/README.md

 1. On any webpage, select the name of a board game.
 2. <kbd>Alt-Shift-S</kbd>

-The shortcut can be changed in `chrome://extensions/shortcuts` in Chrome or in `about:addons` in Firefox.
+To change the shortcut, go to `chrome://extensions/shortcuts` in Chrome or to `about:addons` in Firefox.

 ## Features